Racial slur lobbed at Black supervisors draws rebuke from Dane County Board

 As the political fight continues over Rep. Shelia Stubbs nomination to lead Dane County's Department of Human Services, most members of the Dane County Board are decrying a racial slur directed at Black supervisors by one of Stubbs' supporters at her Thursday night confirmation hearing.

-A person speaking in support of Stubbs' confirmation before the board's Health and Human Needs Committee referred to Black supervisors with a racial epithet.
+During a Health and Human Needs Committee hearing on Stubbs' confirmation, supporter Mattie Reese referred to Black supervisors with a racial epithet.
 Sup.
 April Kigeya, 15th District, one of the Board's three Black supervisors, sits on the committee.

-On Thursday, Kigeya told the State Journal that Stubbs' supporter, Mattie Reese, used the racial epithet against Sup.
+On Thursday, Kigeya told the State Journal that Reese used the same racial epithet against Sup.
 Dana Pellebon, 33rd District, last week.
-The two have received other threats from Stubbs' supporters in recent days, Kigeya said.
+The two said they have received other threats from Stubbs' supporters in recent days, Kigeya said.

 "Attempts to disparage our colleagues with racial slurs and intimidate them from doing the job they were elected to do is unacceptable and we condemn it," 30 of the board's 37 supervisors said in a joint statement on Saturday.